stellafai/practicelibrary/src/pages/practice/start-at-the-end.md

 ## Tips for Remote Working

-- Remote facilitation doesn’t differ much from the face to face, but you need to be more clear on the preparation of the draft Target outcome prepared before the working session is starting, by your Product Owner
+- Remote facilitation doesn't differ much from the face to face, but you need to be more clear on the preparation of the draft Target outcome prepared before the working session is starting, by your Product Owner
 - Prepare in advance a template on a whiteboard tool with title and steps and be crystal clear about what you expect providing examples
 - Use the timer visible to all attendees
 - Start with the Start at the end and apply the Affinity Map practice below to group topics